Nicolas-Ho/SQL-Mastery/README.md

 4.CTE + window aggregate

-5. france summer gold medal evolution
+5. france summer gold medal year by year % evolution

 WITH cte AS (
   SELECT